-UACJ Extrusion Oyama Corporation (former Furukawa-Sky Oyama Works)
+UACJ Extrusion Oyama Corporation

-UACJ Extrusion Oyama Corporation welcomes local junior high school students for workplace tours every year.
-Comments from participants reflecting surprise at the quantity and size of equipment in the plant and recognition of the importance of workers simply greeting each other show that observing plant operations has impressed students in various ways.
+UACJ Extrusion Oyama Corporation welcomes local junior and senior high school students for workplace tours every year.
+Comments reflecting surprise at the quantity and size of equipment in the plant and recognition of the importance of workers simply greeting each other show that observing plant operations has impressed students in various ways.